Yinnerston/Untitled-Gundam-Game/docs/dotnet/04_mvc_webapi.md

   - ![Layouts Example](imgs/layouts.png)
 - Views should avoid doing business logic or interacting with the db directly

+View Model: Alternate way to prevent overposting
+- Not the same as Data Transfer objects (DTO).
+View models encapsulate behaviour while DTOs cannot
+- View models cannot be serialised unlike DTOs, so they are not used in SPAs

 ### Models

 - **DbContext** : Represents the unit of work